cisagov/ScubaGear/docs/configuration/configuration.md

 For each annotated policy, the config file allows you to indicate the following:
 - `IncorrectResult`: Boolean, whether or not to mark the result incorrect.
 Optional, defaults to false.
 - `Comment`: The annotation to add to the report.
 A warning will be printed if control is marked incorrect with no comment provided as justification.
 - `RemediationDate`: Optional.
 The date a failing control is anticipated to be implemented.
-The expected format is yyy-mm-dd.
+The expected format is yyyy-mm-dd.

 **Exercise care when marking incorrect results because this can inadvertently introduce blind spots when assessing your system.**